 - School Sight Program - The Lions Clubs of Saskatoon contribute funds to the school sight program, which ensures students-in-need in Saskatoon schools can access eyeglasses.
 Lions receive a contribution from the Saskatoon Community Foundation to administer the program and since 2014, 195 pairs of glasses have been distributed to Saskatoon students.

-- Used Eye Glasses- Our Club picks up used eye glasses at various optometric offices and other retail outlets.
+- Used Eye Glasses- Our Club picks up used eye glasses at any optometry offices or 250 Hunter Road.
 These are shipped to Calgary where they are graded and shipped to third world countries to be given out to the poor people (see www.clerc.ca).

 - Campaign Sight First Two- This was a 3 year Lions Clubs International program that ended June 2008 and raised over $200 million US dollars to be used in getting rid of preventable blindness such as river blindness and reversible blindness such as cataracts.
 Our Club has pledged $6,000 to this campaign.